Effective Communication Study

 Levels of Involvement

-The term substance refers to chemical compounds that are ingested in order to alter mood or behavior, and includes alcohol, nicotine, and caffeine.
+The term substance refers to chemical compounds ingested to alter mood or behavior, including alcohol, nicotine, and caffeine.

-Psychoactive substances refers to a broad class of agents that alter mood and/or behavior which are ingested to become intoxicated or high, with abuse of such substances related to dependence and addiction.
+Psychoactive substances: A broad class of agents that alter mood and/or behavior, ingested to become intoxicated or high; abuse of such substances is related to dependence and addiction.

-Intoxication depends on the drug, the amount of the drug ingested, and the person’s biological reaction.
+Intoxication depends on the drug, the amount ingested, and the person’s biological reaction.

-According to the DSM-V substance abuse is defined based on the interference with the user’s life.
+Substance abuse: Defined by the DSM-V based on its interference with the user’s life.

 Dependence can exist without abuse.

-One definition considers addiction as physiological dependence on the drug(s), thus requiring greater and greater amounts of the drug to experience the same effect (i.e., tolerance), while responding physically in a negative way when the substance is not longer ingested (i.e., withdrawal).
+One definition considers addiction as physiological dependence on the drug(s), requiring greater amounts to experience the same effect (tolerance), and causing negative physical reactions when the substance is no longer ingested (withdrawal).

-Tolerance and withdrawal are physiological reactions to the chemicals ingested.
-Withdrawal from many substances can cause chills, fever, diarrhea, nausea and vomiting, and aches and pains.
+Tolerance and withdrawal are physiological reactions to ingested chemicals.
+Withdrawal from many substances can cause chills, fever, diarrhea, nausea, vomiting, and aches and pains.
 LSD and marijuana do not produce symptoms of withdrawal.

 Another view focuses on drug-seeking behaviors as a measure of dependence.
-Examples include repeated use of the drug, desperate need to ingest more of the substance, stealing money to buy drugs, standing outside in the freezing cold to smoke, and likelihood that use will resume after a period of abstinence.
-Such reactions are sometimes referred to in terms of psychological dependence, not physiological dependence.
+Examples include repeated use, desperate need to ingest more, stealing money for drugs, and likelihood of resuming use after abstinence.
+Such reactions are sometimes referred to as psychological dependence, not physiological dependence.

-The DSM-V definition of substance dependence combines the physiological aspects of tolerance and withdrawal with the behavioral and psychological aspects.
+The DSM-V definition of substance dependence combines physiological aspects (tolerance and withdrawal) with behavioral and psychological aspects.

-Depressants result in behavioral sedation and include alcohol, sedative, hypnotic, and anxiolytic drugs belonging to the barbiturates and benzodiazepine classes.
+Depressants: Result in behavioral sedation and include alcohol, sedative, hypnotic, and anxiolytic drugs (barbiturates, benzodiazepines).

-Stimulants increase alertness and can elevate mood and include amphetamines, cocaine, nicotine, and caffeine.
+Stimulants: Increase alertness and can elevate mood (amphetamines, cocaine, nicotine, caffeine).

-Hallucinogens alter sensory perception and can produce delusions, paranoia, and hallucinations, and include drugs like LSD.
+Hallucinogens: Alter sensory perception and can produce delusions, paranoia, and hallucinations (e.g., LSD).

-Other drugs of abuse include inhalants, anabolic steroids, and over-the-counter prescription medications.
-These drugs produce several psychoactive effects.
+Other drugs of abuse: Include inhalants, anabolic steroids, and over-the-counter prescription medications, all producing several psychoactive effects.

 II.
 Depressants

 Depressants primarily decrease central nervous system activity, reduce arousal, and help people to relax.
-Included in this group are alcohol and the sedative, hypnotic, and anxiolytic drugs and those prescribed for insomnia.
+This group includes alcohol and sedative, hypnotic, and anxiolytic drugs (e.g., those prescribed for insomnia).

 These substances are among the most likely to produce symptoms of physical dependence, tolerance, and withdrawal.

 Although alcohol is a depressant, its initial effect is stimulation from a depression of inhibitory centers in the brain.
-Continued drinking depresses other brain areas that interfere with functioning and include impaired motor coordination, slowed reaction time, confusion, reduced ability to make judgments, and vision and hearing can be negatively affected.
+Continued drinking depresses other brain areas, interfering with functioning and leading to impaired motor coordination, slowed reaction time, confusion, reduced ability to make judgments, and negatively affected vision and hearing.

 Alcohol affects many parts of the body.
-Small amounts of alcohol are absorbed in the stomach, but most passes directly into the blood stream via the small intestine.
-The circulatory system distributes alcohol throughout the body, where it contacts every major organ, including the heart and some goes to the lungs where it is exhaled.
+Small amounts are absorbed in the stomach, but most passes directly into the bloodstream via the small intestine.
+The circulatory system distributes alcohol throughout the body, contacting every major organ, including the heart; some is exhaled through the lungs.
 As alcohol passes through the liver, it is broken down or metabolized into carbon dioxide and water.

 Long-term effects of heavy drinking are often severe.
-Consequences of long-term excessive drinking include liver disease, pancreatitis, cardiovascular disorders, and brain damage.
+Consequences include liver disease, pancreatitis, cardiovascular disorders, and brain damage.

 Withdrawal delirium (or delirium tremens – DTs) can produce frightening hallucinations and body tremors.

 It is not necessarily true that alcohol permanently kills brain cells.
-Chronic use of alcohol can produce two types of serious brain syndromes:
+Chronic use can produce two types of serious brain syndromes:

 Dementia involves a general loss of intellectual abilities and can result directly from neurotoxicity or poisoning of the brain by excessive amounts of alcohol.

-Wernicke’s disease results in confusion, loss of muscle coordination, and unintelligible speech; it is believed to be caused by thiamine deficiency, a vitamin that is metabolized poorly by heavy drinkers.
+Wernicke’s disease results in confusion, loss of muscle coordination, and unintelligible speech; it is believed to be caused by thiamine deficiency, a vitamin poorly metabolized by heavy drinkers.

-Alcohol negatively affects prenatal development and can result in fetal alcohol syndrome (FAS); a condition related to a mother drinking while pregnant.
-FAS is associated with growth retardation, cognitive deficits, behavior problems, and learning difficulties, and characteristic facial features.
+Alcohol negatively affects prenatal development and can result in fetal alcohol syndrome (FAS), a condition related to a mother drinking while pregnant.
+FAS is associated with growth retardation, cognitive deficits, behavior problems, learning difficulties, and characteristic facial features.

-African-Americans and Apache and Ute Indian women appear at the greatest risk of having children with FAS if they drink while pregnant.
+African-American, Apache, and Ute Indian women appear to be at the greatest risk of having children with FAS if they drink while pregnant.

-a.
-Rohypnol (i.e., “roofies” or the “date rape drug”) gained a following among teenagers in the 1990s because it had the same effect as alcohol but without the telltale odor.
+Rohypnol (i.e., “roofies” or the “date rape drug”) gained popularity among teenagers in the 1990s due to its alcohol-like effects without the telltale odor.

-Benzodiazepines likewise produce a calming effect, a pleasant high, and reduction of inhibition, similar to effects of alcohol.
-Continued use of benzodiazepines can result in tolerance and dependence and withdrawal effects are similar to those experienced with alcohol.
+Benzodiazepines likewise produce a calming effect, a pleasant high, and a reduction of inhibition, similar to the effects of alcohol.
+Continued use can result in tolerance and dependence, and withdrawal effects are similar to those experienced with alcohol.

 DSM-IV-TR criteria for sedative, hypnotic, and anxiolytic drug use disorders do not differ much from those for alcohol use disorders.
-Both include maladaptive behavioral changes such as inappropriate sexual or aggressive behavior, variable moods, impaired judgment and social or occupational functioning.
+Both include maladaptive behavioral changes such as inappropriate sexual or aggressive behavior, variable moods, impaired judgment, and impaired social or occupational functioning.

 III.
 Stimulants

-Stimulants are the most widely consumed drug in the U.S., and include caffeine, nicotine, amphetamines, and cocaine.
+Stimulants are the most widely consumed drugs in the U.S., and include caffeine, nicotine, amphetamines, and cocaine.

 Amphetamines are manufactured and were used as a treatment for asthma, nasal congestion, and weight loss.
-Amphetamines are also prescribed for persons with narcolepsy and attention deficit/hyperactivity disorder.
-Such drugs increase alertness and increase energy.
+They are also prescribed for persons with narcolepsy and attention deficit/hyperactivity disorder.
+These drugs increase alertness and energy.

-a.
-The danger of amphetamines and other stimulants are in the negative side effects.
+The danger of amphetamines and other stimulants lies in their negative side effects.
 Severe intoxication or overdose can cause hallucinations, panic, agitation, and paranoid delusions.
 Symptoms of withdrawal are similar to depression.
-C. Cocaine use disorders

-At low doses, amphetamines can produce elation, vigor, reduce fatigue, followed by a crash accompanied by feeling depressed and tired.
+At low doses, amphetamines can produce elation, vigor, and reduce fatigue, followed by a crash accompanied by feelings of depression and tiredness.

 DSM-IV diagnostic criteria for amphetamine intoxication include significant behavioral symptoms such as euphoria or affective blunting, changes in sociability, interpersonal sensitivity, anxiety, tension, anger, stereotyped behaviors, impaired judgment, and impaired social or occupational functioning.